Attack (1956 film): Production

 The film was based on Norman Brooks' stage play Fragile Fox.
+It was directed by Herbert Bayard Swope, Jr. and starred Dane Clark as Lt.
+Costa, Don Taylor as 2nd Lt./Capt.
+Woodruff, James Gregory as Lt.
+Col Bartlett, Andrew Duggan as Capt.
+Cooney, Crahan Denton as T/Sgt Tolliver, Robert McQueeney as Pvt.
+Sneider, Clement Fowler as Pvt.
+Bernstein and Jason Wingreen as PFC.
+Snowden.
+The play toured Cincinnati and Philadelphia then came into New York at the Belasco Theatre where after six weeks it folded.

 Director Aldrich bought the rights when he failed to obtain those for Irwin Shaw's The Young Lions and Norman Mailer's The Naked and the Dead.

 Aldrich never saw the play on stage but had read it and liked what it said about war.

 Owing to the nature of the film, which cast some officers as either cowards or Machiavellian manipulators, the US Defense Department refused to grant production assistance.
 Critics attacked this attitude, pointing out the heroic and noble behaviour of other officers like Costa and Woodruff who were "more representative of the Army than the cowardly captain, who is clearly an exception."

 Aldrich said, "The Army saw the script and promptly laid down a policy of no cooperation, which not only meant that I couldn't borrow troops and tanks for my picture - I couldn't even get a look at Signal Corps combat footage.
 I finally had to buy a tank for $1,000 and rent another from 20th Century-Fox."

 Rehearsals began on 5 January and filming started on 15 January.

 Aldrich directed Attack! without the big budget that other war productions were getting at the time.
 It was shot in 32 days on the back lot of RKO Studios with a small cast and budget and a few pieces of military equipment, including the two muchmodified US M3 light tanks that inadequately portrayed German tanks.
+Also, German troops wear WWI Stahlhelme.

 The opening title sequence depicting off-duty soldiers was created by Saul Bass.

 Eddie Albert, who played the cowardly Cooney, was in reality a decorated hero in the World War II Pacific Theater.
 Before the war he was secretly working for US Army intelligence, photographing German U-boats in Mexico.
 He was awarded the Bronze Star for heroism, rescuing US Marines during the Battle of Tarawa while under heavy gunfire in 1943.
 He also lost a portion of his hearing from the noise of the battle.